-Run first thing in the morning, after you have a light breakfast.
+Run first thing in the morning, after you have a light breakfast, or indulge in a session of fasted cardio in the morning and weights at night.
 Set a goal of running for 30 to 45 minutes to give yourself a good workout that burns calories but does not overly fatigue your muscles.
-Spending the rest of the day at your normal activities such as office or house work, school responsibilities or social functions allows your muscles to have a chance to recover before your weightlifting session.
+One of the benefits of morning cardio means you can spend the rest of the day at your normal activities such as office or house work, school responsibilities or social functions, which allows your muscles to have a chance to recover before your weight lifting session.

 Make a Weight Lifting Schedule

 Schedule your weight training session either directly before dinner or about an hour after dinner.
 Perform upper-body and core training on the days that you run and lower-body work on the days that you do not run, if possible.
 Your leg muscles will likely be slightly fatigued after your morning run, and you may find that you are unable to use heavy weights while performing squats or leg presses, or that you become fatigued during lunges.
 Use lighter weights for lower-body work if you do perform lower-body exercises on your running days.